 traded Levi jeans for Polish amber during the Cold War era;

 toured Volvo in Sweden and the Salvador Dali museum in Spain;

-paid homage to Hans Christian Andersen’s Little Mermaid in Copenhagen Harbor;
+paid homage to Hans Christian Andersen’s Little Mermaid in Copenhagen;

 fed bongos in Kenya, camels in Turkmenistan, and elephants in Thailand;

-met Mikhail Gorbachev at the Kremlin in Moscow;
+rubbed elbows with Mikhail Gorbachev at the Kremlin in Moscow; and

-For now home is currently in the San Francisco Bay area where I live with my family, a silken windhound named Zeus, and two borzoi, Zola and Zar who inspired the fictional canine characters in Lara’s Gift.
+For now home base is in the San Francisco Bay area where she can often be found at Stinson Beach with her family, a silken windhound named Zeus, and two borzoi, Zola and Zar who inspired the fictional canine characters in Lara’s Gift.